 • Develop a strategy to use cardiac biomarkers in the evaluation of ACS.

-• Use recent research studies and guidelines to develop an approach to the patient with chest pain
+• Use recent research studies and guidelines to develop an approach for the patient with chest pain

 Topic 3: Rational Management of Depression in Primary Care.
 Upon completion of this session, the participant should be able to: GL, COMP

-• Employ an appropriate initial approach to the use of the updated USPSTF Guidelines for screening of the patient with depression.
+• Employ an appropriate initial approach to the use of the updated USPSTF Guidelines for screening the patient with depression.

 • Determine the proper role of second-generation antidepressants as per the ACP Guideline.

 • Assess the effectiveness of augmentation and switching strategies.

 • Specify the most common side effects, as per the 2016 ACP Guidelines, of commonly used antidepressants.

 All 5 modules are available to Download or Stream on your device.
 Receive a PDF digital syllabus for each as well as access to immediate Online Testing.
 Once you have placed your order, if you are a new user, you will receive an email with your temporary password.
 Please follow the instructions for accessing your account and downloads.
 For repeat users, your account dashboard will be available upon placing your order.

 Copyrights © 2023 eMedEvents Corporation, All Rights Reserved.